It's Often Not the Braces

 Your teeth can become stained during orthodontic treatment for several reasons.
 Traditional braces have a complex design of brackets and wires that can trap food, leading to a buildup of bacteria that causes plaque to form.
 Therefore, it's not the actual braces that cause these stains but the biofilm that forms in crevices that are hard to reach.

-Wearing braces makes it difficult to remove this plaque, allowing it to create acids that leach the minerals from your enamel.
-This demineralization changes the way the tooth surface reflects the light, resulting in the development of unsightly white spots in the areas that are difficult to reach.
-Plaque also increases your risk for tooth decay and gum disease while the braces are on.
+Having braces make it difficult to remove this plaque, allowing it to create acids that strip the minerals from your enamel.
+This demineralization changes the way the tooth surface reflects the light, resulting in the development of those tiny white spots in the areas that are difficult to reach.